 What Does Child Support Cover?

 Child support, as its name implies, is money paid to a child’s custodial parent to help cover the expenses associated with raising a child, such as the need for food, childcare, sufficient housing and transportation, utilities, the child’s school supplies and personal items, and even the child’s enrichment through extracurricular activities and toys.
-Your child support order may specify that payments are to be made weekly, biweekly, monthly, or bimonthly.
+Your order may specify that payments are to be made weekly, biweekly, monthly, or bimonthly.